spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

     EOF
     ```

     > - `cni.spidernet.io/rdma-resource-inject: gpu-ibsriov` is a fixed key, and the value is user-defined.
-A group of network card configurations with the same `Label` and `Value` must have the same `cniType`.
     > - `resourceName` and `ippools` must be configured, otherwise the Pod will fail to inject network resources successfully.

     b.
 For Ethernet Networks, configure [the SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-cni) for all GPU-affinitized SR-IOV network cards and create the corresponding IP address pool.
 The following example configures the network card and IP address pool for GPU1